Storms follow heatwaves to batter Southeast Europe’s crops

 According to the HPK, farmers have already started repairing the damage in order to try to save at least part of their crops, but are concerned about how they will pay for the repairs.

 Heavy rainfall also led to severe flooding and landslides in parts of Bosnia, triggering a state of natural disaster declaration in western and northwestern cities and towns.
-The floods isolated a number of small settlements as well as causing significant damage to farmland.
+The floods isolated a number of small settlements while also causing significant damage to farmland.

 Floods and heatwaves in Serbia

-In mid July, Serbia experienced a combination of soaring temperatures and heavy precipitation leading the flooding.
+In mid-July, Serbia experienced a combination of soaring temperatures and heavy precipitation leading to flooding.
 A state of emergency was declared in 56 cities and municipalities due to overflowing rivers and streams.

-Fruit crops have been particularly affected, with the weather conditions leafing to outbreaks of disease in strawberry and sour cherry orchards.
+Fruit crops have been particularly affected, with the weather conditions leading to outbreaks of disease in strawberry and sour cherry orchards.
 Around 15% of the raspberry harvest was destroyed by hail, according to the Association of Raspberry Producers in Serbia, as reported by Beta news agency

 Economist Milan Prostran warned as quoted by N1 that total losses from the storm were “in the billions”.
 With only 2% of crops protected from adverse weather, most of Serbia's wheat fields were affected.
 Urgent government intervention is required to prevent farmer bankruptcies, Prostran said.